Charmungo98/project1-ivar-the-boneless/README.md

 ### Content

-- All content was written by the developer.
+- All content was written by the developer, however, great inspiration was taken from my fellow Code institue stuents previous projects.

 ### Media